JoeySmith-SOC/sentinelopusconsulting/about.md

 ---

 # How I Work With Clients

-- **Extreme accountability**
-  If I commit to something, I deliver.
-No excuses.

-- **Operator mindset**
-  Simple, efficient, clean, and built to withstand failure.

 - **Transparency**
   You will always know what I’m doing, why I’m doing it, and how it impacts your environment.